-With rising global challenges leading to fuel shortages and extreme weather, access to secure energy is vital to ensure our lives stay powered and switched on.
+With rising global challenges, access to secure energy is vital to ensure our lives stay powered.

 The larger the interconnected area is, the less likely it is to experience outages and blackouts.
-If a power-line broke, energy from other places could quickly be rerouted to guarantee energy supply.
+If a powerline breaks, energy from other places can quickly be rerouted to guarantee energy supply.